Softcatala/nmt-softcatala/evaluate/README.md

 # Introduction

-This directory hols diferent corpus that have not been used during training and we use to evaluate the performance of the English - Catalan models against others systems.
+This directory holds diferent corpus that have not been used during training and we use to evaluate the performance of the English - Catalan models against others systems.

 We use the current corpus that we benchmark: